Wondering what it would be like participating in the world's best GameMaker game jam?

 A substantial amount of the skills I have as a developer have been picked up during a gm(48).
-You will always learn something new.
+For me, it's the perfect excuse to try something new or weird.
+Whether it be how to do X, or how not to do X, I always learn something.

 This was my first game jam ever.
 I honestly didn't think I'd be able to pull it off in the time allotted especially since I had other obligations.
 I really enjoyed taking the concept into full effect.
 I tried to come up with many ways to use the one tool in my game.
 The nature of the game jam also pushed me outside of my comfort zone because I didn't know a lot of what I was trying to do so it was a great learning process for me.
 I hope to be able to continue and do future game jams and most of all to keep learning.